addulac/phd/source/15_wmmsb.md

 S \sim h(S;m) = \frac{1}{2N}\delta_{S_1} + \frac{1}{2Nm}\delta_{S_0}
 $$
 where $\delta$ is the dirac operator, and $\delta_{S_1}=1$ if $S \in S_1$ and 0 otherwise.
 One can see that the number of the non-link minibatches observed is in average $m$ times lower that the number of the link minibatches.
 This is particularly interesting for sparse networks where the number of non-links is predominant over the number of links.
 As, the model is update after each minibatch, one could expect that the inference converge much before the total number of minibatches is reached which represents a great interest to scale the inference process to large networks^[If all the $N(1+m)$ minibatches are observed during the inference, the time complexity will be in O(N^2).].
-This is in fact what we observed in our experiments where the model converge in general after observing a small proportion of the total of minibatches (\ref{sec:exps}).
+This is in fact what we observed in our experiments where the model converge in general after observing a small proportion of the total of minibatches (\ref{sec_5:exps}).

 Our SCVI algorithm is summarized in the pseudo-code \ref{algo:scvb}.